 Chicago Marathon: Kenya's Brigid Kosgei breaks Paula Radcliffe's 16-year-old women's world record

-Defending champion Mo Farah finishes eighth after worst marathon run since switching to road racing
+Defending men's champion Mo Farah finishes eighth after worst marathon run since switching to road racing

 Kenya's Brigid Kosgei has broken Paula Radcliffe's 16-year-old women's marathon world record as she defended her Chicago title.